History of Regent Jazz Leicester

 Singing songs by Sinatra and Nat King Cole, and others of that style, Birmingham vocalist Roy Forbes performed on 24th October 2017.
 With him were Barry Speirs (Keyboard), Nick Hislam (Sax), Simon Morley (Drums) and Andy Kirkland (double bass.)

 A concert held on 22nd May 2018 celebrated the Jazz of Hollywood and Broadway.
 Another charity night to raise funds for Bloodwise, this programme featured six bands.
 The autumn season of 2018 kicked off with a set by the four Regent regulars.
-Peter Houtman (Keyboard), Richard Everitt (Sax), Paula Robinson (Double Bass), and Andrew Sime (Drums.)
+Peter Houtman (Keyboard), Richard Everitt (Sax), Andy Kirkland (Double Bass), and Andrew Sime (Drums.)
 Their set included numbers from the classic American songbook and, for part of the concert, was augmented by top Leicester tenor Andy Nicholls.
 By September 2018, The Modern Jazz Jam night has become firmly established.
 These shows enabled a wide range of musicians to perform in various combinations.

 The KGB Jazz band performed on the 18th June 2018 in a programme of swing, Latin and standards in addition to the band’s own compositions.
 Vocals were supplied by singer Gemma Lakin.
 The Great American Songbook was the theme of the concert held on 23rd October 2018.
 On stage, for that show, were Mike Kemp, vocalist Kat Pagett, Double Bass player Andy Kirkland and drummer Stu Graham.
 The week after, there was a concert given by Swing Gitan who performed music inspired by Gypsy guitarist Django Reinhardt.